-FAR 9.4 Debarred Meaning and Applicability
+FAR 9.4 Debarred Definition and Applicability

-9.401 states that IAW Public Law 103-355, Section 2455 (31 U.S.C.
-6101, note), and Executive Order 12689, any debarment or suspension action, or any other Governmentwide exclusion commenced under the Nonprocurement Common Rule to Executive Order 12549 on August 25, 1995, or after, shall be looked at as a debarment or suspension under this subpart.
+FAR 9.401 states that IAW Public Law 103-355, Section 2455 (31 U.S.C.
+6101, note), and defines Executive Order 12689, any debarment or suspension action, or any other Governmentwide exclusion commenced under the Nonprocurement Common Rule to Executive Order 12549 on August 25, 1995, or after, shall be looked at as a debarment or suspension under this subpart.

-Government contracting agencies by law cannot award contracts to prime contractors or subcontractors (by consent) to companies that are not”responsible.”
+Suspension and Debarment Policy: Government contracting agencies by law cannot award contracts to prime contractors or subcontractors (by consent) to companies that are not”responsible.”
 Therefore, government agencies place companies on the debarment party list to put other agencies on notice of any suspension or debarment actions.

 The analysis is debarment meaning shows that there are certain reasons why public policy drives why the debarment meaning and definition are in place.
 The most important reason is that the source of funds to fund federal contracts is taxpayer dollars.
 With that said, to debar a contractor should not mean that the government is trying to simply punish the contractor.
 See FAR 9.4

 Agency coordination encouraged.
 Suspension and debarment policies highly encourage agencies to establish procedures and methods to coordinate either suspension or debarment actions.
 Placing contractors on SAMS debarment list has a serious impact on the company’s future but it also impacts other government contracting agencies nationwide.